Multi-Channel Fundraising: How to Make Your Cause Visible

 This approach not only provides a meaningful way to celebrate special occasions, but it also drives fundraising by linking the act of giving to the act of sending well wishes.
 As an innovative platform for your nonprofit’s multi-channel fundraising strategy, eCards serve the dual purpose of fostering personal connections and financially supporting philanthropic causes.

 In a world driven by technology, direct mail is a key element in your multi-channel fundraising strategy.
-Since it’s more personal and offers a tangible connection with donors, up to 90% of direct mail is opened while only 20-30% of emails are opened.
-It’s particularly effective with older demographics, and it includes various formats like personalized solicitation letters and postcards, blending detailed content with calls to action.
+Compared to digital communication, direct mail provides personal and tangible connections with donors.
+Up to 90% of direct mail is opened, compared to only 20-30% of emails.
+It’s particularly effective with older demographics and includes content types like personalized solicitation letters and postcards, blending personalized messages with calls to action.

 To integrate your fundraising channels, link your direct mail outreach to digital channels via QR codes or URLs that lead to your donation form or a campaign page.
-This channel’s ability to maintain donor relationships justifies higher costs associated with printing and postage, making it crucial for diverse fundraising efforts.
+This channel’s ability to maintain donor relationships justifies higher printing and postage costs, making it crucial for diverse fundraising efforts.

 Website Fundraising

 Think of your nonprofit’s website as the central hub of your multi-channel fundraising strategy.
-It simultaneously acts as a source of information and a tool for accepting donations.
-In the context of fundraising, your website does the following:
+It serves as both an information resource and a platform for accepting donations.
+Specifically, your website does the following:

-- Provides a comprehensive view of your organization’s mission, projects, and impact, making it a detailed resource for donors to learn about your mission.
+• Provides a comprehensive overview of your organization’s mission, projects, and impact, helping donors understand and connect with your purpose.

-- Showcases important fundraising initiatives, such as by promoting matching gifts with a searchable database on your donation form or a dedicated matching gifts page.
+• Showcases key fundraising initiatives, such as workplace giving programs, with features like a searchable database on your donation form or a dedicated matching gifts page.

-- Facilitates donations through a secure, user-friendly, and mobile-responsive donation page.
+• Facilitates secure donations through a user-friendly, mobile-responsive donation page.

-Not to mention, you can integrate your website into other channels like social media and email, driving traffic to your donation form, events pages, or other pages where visitors can learn more and potentially donate.
+You can also integrate your website into other channels like social media and email, driving traffic to your donation form, events pages, or other pages where visitors can learn about your cause and potentially donate.

 Traditional Media Campaigns

-Traditional media channels, such as newspapers and press releases, contribute to your multi-channel fundraising strategy by providing credibility and targeted local engagement.
-These channels are particularly effective for reaching demographics that may not be as active online, complementing your digital efforts.
+Traditional media channels, such as newspapers and press releases, are essential to a multi-channel fundraising strategy.
+They provide credibility and facilitate targeted local engagement, reaching demographics that may not be as active online.

-For instance, newspapers can cover stories or events related to your work, offering valuable exposure to a local audience and strengthening your presence in your community.
-To help, you can distribute press releases to local media outlets to share upcoming events or fundraising campaigns.
+For example, newspapers can feature stories or events related to your organization, offering valuable exposure to local audiences and reinforcing your community presence.
+Distributing press releases to local media outlets is an effective way to share information about upcoming events or fundraising campaigns.

-Overall, coverage in reputable media outlets can enhance your organization’s trustworthiness, leading to increased donor confidence.
-By integrating traditional media into your multi-channel fundraising strategy, your organization can effectively broaden its reach within the community, maximizing the impact of your fundraising campaigns.
+Coverage in reputable media outlets enhances your organization’s trustworthiness, boosting donor confidence.
+By incorporating traditional media into your multi-channel fundraising strategy, you can broaden your reach, strengthen community ties, and maximize the impact of your campaigns.

 Phone Campaigns

-- Phone calls provide a unique opportunity for meaningful, one-on-one interaction, allowing nonprofits to build deeper relationships.
-This personal touch is especially effective for stewardship, major gift solicitation, and situations where detailed conversations are necessary.
-Phone communication is often more impactful for discussing your organization’s goals and needs, answering questions, and addressing concerns potential donors have.
+• Phone calls provide a unique opportunity for meaningful, one-on-one interactions, enabling nonprofits to build deeper relationships.
+This personal outreach is especially effective for stewardship, major gift solicitations, and situations that require detailed conversations.
+Phone communication allows you to discuss your organization’s goals, answer questions, and address donors’ concerns.

-- Text messages, on the other hand, offer immediacy and convenience, which is particularly appealing to younger demographics.
+• Text messages offer immediacy and convenience, which is particularly appealing to younger demographics.
 Texts can be used for quick updates, event reminders, and urgent appeals.
-They also provide a platform for initiating text-to-give campaigns, enabling donors to conveniently send their preferred donation amount to a dedicated phone number established by your chosen service provider.
+They also provide a platform for initiating text-to-give campaigns, allowing donors to easily contribute by sending their preferred donation amount to a designated phone number provided by your chosen tool.
+Take a look at how Alabama Public Television thanked its donors and encouraged engagement with a quick Valentine’s Day text message:

-Both phone calls and text messages can be integrated with other channels.
-For instance, send reminders for an upcoming event you announced on social media, ensuring a cohesive donor experience across multiple channels.
+Both phone calls and text messages can support outreach on other channels.
+For instance, send text reminders for an upcoming event you announced on social media, ensuring a cohesive donor experience across multiple channels.
 Just make sure you have accurate phone numbers with a phone append first!

-Now that you have a solid understanding of the channels you can leverage to increase fundraising, it’s time to create your multi-channel fundraising strategy.
+With a solid understanding of various channels to engage donors, it’s time to create your multi-channel fundraising strategy.

-Since you’ll want to avoid a disorganized and inefficient approach, create a detailed plan that lays out your goals, prioritizes high-ROI channels, and makes the most of your budget.
-Put some forethought into each fundraiser’s strategy by taking the following steps:
+Since you’ll want to avoid a disorganized approach, create a detailed plan that lays out your goals, prioritizes high-ROI channels, and makes the most of your budget.
+Put some forethought into each campaign’s strategy by taking the following steps:

 1. Set Clear Goals

-Start by defining the primary purpose of your fundraising campaign.
+Define the primary purpose of your fundraising campaign.
 Are you aiming to raise a specific amount of money, increase donor engagement, or fund a particular project?
+Knowing what you’re trying to accomplish makes it easier to communicate your value proposition and drive donations.
 Clear, measurable goals will guide your strategy and help evaluate its success.

 To create an effective goal, develop specific, measurable, and quantifiable objectives.
 For example, if your goal is to raise $25,000 by the end of your campaign, set milestones and timelines for achieving that target.